PapenfussLab/gridss/Readme.md

 ## How much memory should I give GRIDSS?

-It is recommended to run GRIDSS with max heap memory (-Xmx) of 8GB for single-threaded operation (WORKER_THREADS=1), 16GB for multi-core desktop operation, and 31GB for heavily multi-threaded server operation.
+At least 4GB + 2GB per thread.
+It is recommended to run GRIDSS with max heap memory (-Xmx) of 8GB for single-threaded operation
+(WORKER_THREADS=1), 16GB for multi-core desktop operation, and 31GB for heavily multi-threaded server operation.
 Note that due to Java's use of [Compressed Oops](http://docs.oracle.com/javase/7/docs/technotes/guides/vm/performance-enhancements-7.html#compressedOop), specifying a max heap size of between 32-48GB effectively reduces the memory available to GRIDSS so is strongly discouraged.